holycrap872/ucls-hs-intro-to-cs/CourseMaterial/04_python_photoshop/01_introduction_2/lesson_plan.md

     - PythoShop
     - Tools vs. Filters
     - Helper functions
+    - How to run PythoShop
 - Class tool
     - Create a class tool to create an x wherever the user clicks
-    - Why a filter and not a tool?
+    - Why a tool and not a filter?
     - Figure it out together
 - Minutia
     - Testing